 The executive summary should be reported in the fillable box below.
-It is intended for summarylevel information only.
+It is intended for summary-level information only.
 The recommended word count is 500 or less.

 Utah implemented this waiver on January 1, 2021.
-As part of implementing this waiver, the State met with Utah's inpatient mental health IMD hospitals to review the waiver benefits and waiver requirements.
-The State does not yet have any enrolled providers that meet the requirements for the residential mental IMD programs.
+As part of implementing this waiver the State met with Utah's inpatient mental health IMD hospitals to review the waiver benefits and the waiver requirements.
+The State continues to work closely with these providers as they continue providing services to the beneficiaries.
+The State does not yet have any enrolled providers that meet the requirements for the residential mental health IMD programs.

-The State has also worked with Utah's Prepaid Mental Health Plans and the Utah Medicaid Integrated Care plans on implementing the waiver benefits and requirements for their plan members.
+The State continues to work with Utah's Prepaid Mental Health Plans and the Utah Medicaid Integrated Care plans on managing and delivering the waiver benefits and requirements for their plan members.
+The State meets regularly with these managed care plans to discuss the any issues or concerns that may arise.

-Utah notified its community partners on the details of the waiver through its Medicaid Information Bulletin, MCAC meeting, and various other meetings that state staff attend with community partners.
+Utah provides its community partners updates on the waiver through its Medicaid Information Bulletin, MCAC meeting, and various other meetings that state staff attend with community partners.